-This detector card is factory tested and warranted against manufacturing defects for a period of 1 year from date of purchase.
+A factory-assembled Quad Occupancy detector is tested and warranted against manufacturing defects for a period of 1 year from date of purchase.
 As the circumstances under which this detector card is installed cannot be controlled, failure of the detector card due to installation problems cannot be warranted.
 This includes misuse, miswiring, operation under loads beyond its specifications, or short circuits.
-The warranty is voided if the detector card is connected to an output supply voltage more than 26 volts, used for a load greater than 190 milliamperes, or used for track power exceeding 3 amperes.
+The warranty is voided if the detector card is connected to an output supply voltage more than 26 volts, used for a load greater than 190 milliamperes, or used for track power exceeding 4 amperes per block, or 16 amperes in total, including daisy-chained feeds.

-If the detector card fails for non-warranted reasons, it can be replaced with no questions asked for the cost of \$24 plus shipping (fee subject to change).
+If the Quad Occupancy detector fails for non-warranted reasons, it can be replaced with no questions asked for the cost of \$24 plus shipping (this fee subject to change).